Tag

 #Security Vulnerability

-**According to the CVSS metric, the attack complexity is high (AC:H).
-What does that mean for this vulnerability?** Successful exploitation of this vulnerability requires an attacker to win a race condition.
+**According to the CVSS metric, privileges required is high (PR:H).
+What does that mean for this vulnerability?** Successful exploitation of this vulnerability requires the attacker or targeted user to have specific elevated privileges.
+As is best practice, regular validation and audits of administrative groups should be conducted.

 **What privileges could be gained by an attacker who successfully exploited this vulnerability?** An attacker who successfully exploited this vulnerability could gain SYSTEM privileges.